How many months is my notice period?

 What happens if my rent is paid late?

 Any problems with rental payments, that may result in late payment, should be conveyed to the agent or Landlord, whom ever to the rent is paid to.
-Arrears letters (for which you will be charged) will be issued if rent remains outstanding beyond 5 days after it was due.
+Arrears letters will be issued if rent remains outstanding beyond 5 days after it was due.
 Interest will be charged until payment is made.

 What references do I need to get?